-For the crisp topping: Pre-heat oven to 375°F. In a food processor, pulse flour, raw sugar, lemon zest, nutmeg, and salt until well combined.
+For the Topping: Preheat oven to 375°F (190°C).
+In a food processor, pulse flour, raw sugar, lemon zest, nutmeg, and salt until well combined.

 Add pecans and pulse just until pecans start to break apart, 2 to 3 pulses.
 Some whole pecans should still be visible.

-To bake: Toss apples, sugar, cornstarch, salt, and whiskey in a large mixing bowl until evenly combined.
-Transfer to baking dish and cover with crisp topping, spreading it into an even layer across the dish.
+To Assemble and Bake: Toss apples, sugar, cornstarch, salt, and whiskey in a large mixing bowl until evenly combined.
+Transfer to a 2-quart baking dish and cover with crisp topping, spreading it into an even layer across the dish.
 Do not pack topping down with your hands.
 Bake until topping is darker in color, sandy, dry, and firm to the touch, about 45 minutes.
-Let cool for at least 15 minutes before serving.
+Let crisp cool for at least 15 minutes before serving.